 - Mokka with silver-colored buckles and rings

 Size chart Measured with Star shanks.

 24 - 28 cm

 The size charter shows the sizes of this bridle.
-Measure the size to determine which size you need.
-The following sizes are required for this hackamore:
+Measure the lengths to determine which size you need.
+For the hackamore, the following measurements need to be measured: